pandas-dev/pandas/doc/source/user_guide/categorical.rst

     )
     df.sum(axis=1, level=1)

-Groupby will also show "unused" categories, though this default is deprecated and will be changed in a future release.
-It is recommended to use the ``observed`` keyword explicitly as below:
+Groupby will also show "unused" categories by default, though this behavior is deprecated.
+In a future release, users must specify a value for ``observed``:

 .. ipython:: python